teynav/signalApngSticker/README.md

 Gives you stickerpack link of Signal :")

-For v2 you need just the link to stickerpack, ==NO NEED TO DOWNLOAD TGS FILES== Just have links like "https://t.me/addstickers/HalloUtya" and that's enough !!!!
+For v2 you need just the link to stickerpack, __NO NEED TO DOWNLOAD TGS FILES__ Just have links like "https://t.me/addstickers/HalloUtya" and that's enough !!!!

 For bot to upload on your behalf, using your account credentials given above.